-Long term stress = not good for our health.
+Long term stress = not good for your health.

-So what would creating a more balanced lifestyle look like?
+So what can help create a more balanced lifestyle?

-This is why for me creating a more balanced lifestyle means taking a really good look at all areas of your life and evaluate what is and what may not be working in each area.
+This is why for me creating a more balanced lifestyle means taking a really good look at all areas of your life and evaluating what is and isn’t working in each area.
 It’s your life remember, so what might work as a balanced lifestyle for someone else might not necessarily work for you and vice versa.

 To help assess whether changes are needed it’s worth asking yourself this:

-Will the changes make a positive difference to how I feel, my health, happiness and wellbeing?
+Will the planned changes make a positive difference to how I feel, my health, happiness and wellbeing?